OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-29.md

 ## Jeremiah 29:15

-Because you have said, “The Lord has raised up prophets for us in Babylon”—
+Because you have indeed said: “The Lord has raised up prophets for us in Babylon”—

 ## Jeremiah 29:16